genomicsclass/book/pages/modeling.md

 $$
 f(x;\alpha,\beta)=\frac{\beta^\alpha x^{\alpha-1}\exp{-\beta x}}{\Gamma(\alpha)}
 $$
 Itis defined by two parameters $\alpha$ and $\beta$ that can, indirectly, control location and scale.
 They also control the shape of the distribution.
-For more on this distribution please refer [CITE BOOKs].
+The [Wikipedia article](http://en.wikipedia.org/wiki/Gamma_distribution) describes many of the properties of the gamma distribution.

 Two special cases of the gamma distribution are the chi-sqaured distribution, which we used earlier to analyze a 2x2 table and the exponential distribution which we will use later in this section.
 For chi-square we $\alpha=\nu/2$ and $\beta=2$ with $\nu$ the degrees of freedom.
 For exponential we have $\alpha=1$ and $\beta=\lambda$ the rate.